My rating: 4 stars

 “Once humans start exploring there’ll be no stopping them.
 They’ll start trading and discovering and soon they’ll think themselves so high and mighty they won’t believe in us.”

-Beautiful drawings, using an attractive colour palette, accompany a plot which is quite simple, but fully engaging and occasionally funny.
+Beautiful drawings, featuring an attractive colour palette, accompany a plot which is quite simple, but fully engaging and occasionally funny.
 My only complaint is that I would have liked to know more about how the Nord man and the South Pole woman made their relationship work.